mixelpixel/The-C-Programming-Language/README.md

 # 1.5 Character Input and Output
 c = getchar(); - Assigns to `c` the value of `getchar();` input
 putchar(c); - "Calls to putchar and printf may be interleaved"
+"A text stream is a sequence of characters divided into lines; each line consists of zero or more characters followed by a newline character...The standard library provides several functions for reading or writing one character at a time, of which getchar and putchar are the simplest.
+Each time it is called, getchar reads the next input character from a text stream and returns that as its value."(K&R)
 ## 1.5.1 File Copying
 ```
 read a character()